-Published in March 2021 the Build Back Better: Our Plan for Growth policy paper sets out how the Government intends to invest in infrastructure and support for the economy to recover post Coronavirus and to lay the foundations for long-term sustainable growth.
+Published in March 2021 the Build Back Better: Our Plan for Growth policy paper sets out how the Government intends to invest in infrastructure, outlines support for the economy to recover post Coronavirus and lays the foundations for long-term sustainable growth.
 A key component of the Plan for Growth is stated to be investment in "high quality infrastructure".

-To stimulate short-term economic activity and drive long-term productivity improvements focusing on broadband, roads, rail and cities, this year 2021/22 will see government capital investment of £100bn.
-For local areas investment will be channelled through initiatives such as the UK-wide Levelling-Up Fund and UK Shared Prosperity Fund, as well as the Towns Fund and High Street Fund seeking to support recovery of town and retail centres in particular.
+For local areas investment will be channelled through initiatives such as the UK-wide Levelling-Up Fund and UK Shared Prosperity Fund, as well as the Towns Fund and High Street Fund which seek to support the recovery of town centres.